FrontendMasters/front-end-handbook-2017/practice/myth.md

 ![](../images/stacks-change.jpg "http://andyshora.com/full-stack-developers.html")

-However, given that JavaScript has infiltrated all layers of a technology stack (e.g. React, node.js, couchDB, gulp.js etc...) finding a JS developer who can code everything is becoming less mythical (i.e. can cod the front-end, back-end, API, and Database but excluding Visual Design & Interaction Design).

 <cite>Image source: <a href="http://andyshora.com/full-stack-developers.html">http://andyshora.com/full-stack-developers.html</a></cite>

+However, given that JavaScript has infiltrated all layers of a technology stack (e.g. React, node.js, couchDB, gulp.js etc...) finding a JS developer who can code everything is becoming less mythical.
+In other words, a developer who can code the front-end, back-end, API, and Database but excluding Visual Design & Interaction Design.
+Finding a developer that can do everything at a professional level isn't, generality, realistic.

 ***

 ###### NOTES:

 The term "Full-Stack" developer has come to take on several meanings.
 So many, that not one meaning is clear when the term is used.
-Just consider the results from these two surveys.
+Just consider the results from these two surveys done in 2016.

 ![](../images/fullstack1.png "https://medium.freecodecamp.com/we-asked-15-000-people-who-they-are-and-how-theyre-learning-to-code-4104e29b2781#.ngcpn8nlz")